Hollisn/Udacity-Projects/dune-generator/README.txt

 Here is a generator that reads in a book and generates a dictionary of words that can follow each pair of words in that book.

-It picks a random pair, then a random word that can follow that pair (according to the logic from the input bood), then it picks a random word that follows the new pair.
+It picks a random pair, then a random word that can follow that pair, then a random word that follows the new pair.

 Example 1)